breck7/scroll/README.md

 - Version 0.1 09/01/2019
 -- Prototype and idea first launched.

+## Leadership

+breck7 is currently the BDFL: Benevolent Dumbass
+For Life.
+But if you feel like you can be a better Dumbass, please either fork this project and prove it, or just get involved and stage a peaceful coup.
+Breck would happily relinguish the BDFL title if a better Dumbass comes along.

 ## Important

 It should go without saying, but this is public domain.